tombrille/svelteplot/src/routes/why-svelteplot/+page.md

 </Plot>
 ```

-Simply by being a reactive Svelte framework, SveltePlot supports using **transitions** out of the box!
-Here, we're using the [tweened store](https://svelte.dev/docs/svelte-motion#tweened) from `svelte/motion` to smoothly update the plots y domain whenever the data changes:
+Also, simply by being a reactive Svelte framework, SveltePlot supports using **tweened transitions** out of the box!
+In the following plot, we're using the [tweened store](https://svelte.dev/docs/svelte-motion#tweened) from `svelte/motion` to smoothly update the vertical domain whenever the data changes.

 ```svelte live
 <script>